dmcginley/project1_yoga_site/README.md

 ...and 1 warning about the import of Google fonts into the utilities.css file.

-	Imported style sheets are not checked in direct input and file upload modes
+	Imported style sheets are not checked indirect input and file upload modes